The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 A hard-hitting report into global energy requirements said that more needs to be done to secure the UK's electricity supply.

-This story introduces a new um term.
+This story introduces a new term: fuel poverty.

 Fuel poverty.